Raykosan/ComfyUI_RaykoStudio/README.md

 - Automatic font size adjustment for text placement in the mask area
 - Text color and transparency settings (from 0 to 100%)
 - Text gradient (horizontal, vertical, diagonal)
-- Text stroke with color and thickness adjustment
+- Text stroke with color and thickness adjustment(from 0 to 50)
 - Text alignment settings (vertically: top/center/down, horizontally: left/center/right)
 - Line spacing (from 0.5 to 3.0)
 - Letter spacing (from -5 to 100)